burningdevil/WWDC23/CustomTrait.md

 unregisterForTraitChanges(reg)
 ```

-There are some predefined system traitCollections array.
+There are some predefined system unmutable traitCollections array.

 ```swift
 print(UITraitCollection.systemTraitsAffectingImageLookup)